microsoft/playwright/docs/why-playwright.md

 * **Test for mobile**.
 Use [device emulation](emulation.md) to test your responsive web apps in mobile web browsers.

 * **Headless and headful**.
 Playwright supports headless (without browser UI) and headful (with browser UI) modes for all browsers and all platforms.
-Headful is great for debugging, and headless is faster.
+Headful is great for debugging, and headless is faster and suited for CI/cloud executions.

 ## Fast and reliable execution
 * **Auto-wait APIs**.
 Playwright interactions [auto-wait for elements](actionability.md) to be ready.
 This improves reliability and simplifies test authoring.